Breeding and selection of grey zebrafinch

 - Chestnut-brown sides with round white dots (male).

-- Belly colour tending towards white for the male and cream colour for the female.
+- Belly color tending towards white for the male and cream color for the female.

-- Uniform slate grey back colour (ideally until blue reflection).
+- Uniform slate gray back color (ideally until blue reflection).

 The following defects will be avoided :